 Dates, times, and a context must always be recorded and signed by the adult.
 No leading questions can be asked and adults must not promise to keep anything a secret.
 Ensure that any notes that are made are disposed of by shredding them or burning them after writing them up onto the form.
 It is important that any notes are accurate.
 It is not the responsibility of school staff to investigate welfare concerns (such as by asking further questions to the child), or determine the truth of any disclosure or allegation.
-For more information, please see the 'Safeguarding policy' on the school website.
+For more information, please see the 'Safeguarding policy' on the school websites.

-confidentiality procedure
+Confidentiality procedure

-An electronic or manual register will be taken in the classroom by the class teacher before entering the forest area.
-The Forest School Leader will record the number of children present for that Forest School session before going to the forest area.
-Any confidential documents, such as medical information, will be kept in school, as it is not necessary to keep all information on the children in the forest area when the school is of such close proximity and is accessible if required.
+An electronic or manual register will be taken in the classroom by the class teacher each morning and afternoon.
+The class teacher or teaching assistant will record the number of children present for that Forest School session before leaving school and check the numbers.
+Any confidential documents, such as medical information, will be kept in school as it is not necessary to keep all information on the children in the forest area.